rocky-linux/documentation/docs/labs/sys_admin_1/lab3-system_utilities.md

 ### `cat`

-"cat" is short for concatenate, which means that it strings files together.
+"cat" is short for concatenate, meaning it strings files together.
 The command `cat` will also display the contents of an entire file on the screen.
 You will use `cat` along with the redirection symbol “>” to create a file.

 #### To use `cat` to create a file